discordjs/guide/guide/popular-topics/threads.md

 ## Creating and deleting threads

 Threads are created and deleted using the <DocsLink path="class/ThreadManager" /> of a text or news channel.
-To create a thread you call the <DocsLink path="class/ThreadManager?scrollTo=create" /> method:
+To create a thread you call the <DocsLink path="class/ThreadManager?scrollTo=create" type="method" /> method:

 <!-- eslint-skip -->